-The EU have, with effect from January 1, 2015, introduced changes to the VAT payable on the supply of digital services (telecommunications, broadcasting and electronic)
+The EU, with effect from January 1, 2015, has introduced changes to the VAT payable on the supply of digital services (telecommunications, broadcasting and electronic)

 In an expanding global marketplace, opportunities for expanding your business internationally have never been greater.
 Determining what the administrative and tax implications are when moving goods across borders within your supply chains can be confusing and time consuming.